Regret is a widespread feeling in life. Many of us have regrets.

 Raising a child that you regret having can have some serious consequences.

 You must seek support for the way you are feeling.
 As I said a couple of times above, seek help from your partner or a professional.
-Resist the temptation to pour your heart out over social media because that never works out well.
+Resist the temptation to pour your heart out over social media because that never works well.